 - A higher credit score.
 If you use the cash to pay off your outstanding debts, you’re on the road to increasing your credit score.
 That’s because you’ve decreased your credit utilization ratio or the percentage of your credit amount that you’re currently using.

 - Debt consolidation and other uses for the cash.
 When you pay down your credit cards and other bills, you can then consolidate the remainder of the debt into one account with a lower interest rate.
-Other positive uses for the cash include contributing to your retirement savings, starting or adding to a college fund, and making home renovations.
+Other positive uses for the cash from a mortgage refinance include contributing to your retirement savings, starting or adding to a college fund, and making home renovations.

 - A tax deduction.
-If you put the cash into l home improvements, you may be able to write off the interest on your loan.
+If you put the cash into home improvements, you may be able to write off the mortgage interest.
 Whatever modifications you make must substantially add to your home’s value in order to do this.
 These might include adding a stone veneer to the exterior, building a deck and patio, a major kitchen remodel, or updating a bathroom.

 Cons of a cash-out refinance